hashicorp/field-workshops-terraform/docs/slides/gcp/terraform-oss/index.md

 name: dependency-mapping
 class: compact
 # Terraform Dependency Mapping
 Terraform can automatically keep track of dependencies for you.
 Look at the two resources below.
-Note the highlighted lines in the aws_instance resource.
+Note the highlighted lines in the google_compute_instance resource.
 This is how we tell one resource to refer to another in terraform.

 ```terraform
 resource aws_key_pair "my-keypair" {